 b.
 A student transferring from another institution shall be eligible for selection to membership in Order of Omega.
 Such transfer students are subject to the eligibility requirements as defined in Article Five.

 SECTION 5: Other Transfer Eligibility

 Chapters may select into membership a student who was initiated into a Greek organization at another institution that is not represented at the campus to which he/she has transferred.
 It is recommended that verification of the affiliation be confirmed with the National Office of the fraternity or sorority.
 In the case of membership in a local Greek organization, the membership should be verified with the Greek Advisor at the student’s former institution.

-Should a student’s fraternal organization close or lose official institution recognition the student may be eligible for membership or may maintain membership in Order of Omega as long as eligibility requirements of Article V are met.
+Should a student’s fraternal organization close or lose official institution recognition the student may be eligible for membership or may maintain membership in Order of Omega as long as eligibility requirements of Article Five are met.

 The qualifications for membership in Order of Omega shall be character, scholarship, service and leadership.

 SECTION 2: Character

 Exemplary character shall be the primary consideration for membership in Order of Omega.

 To be eligible for membership in Order of Omega, a student shall meet the following minimum requirements:

 a.
 One full academic year of enrollment at the institution.